coddingtonbear/django-mailbox/readme.rst

     return_path_add
     delivery_date_add

-Like your router configuration, you will need to alter this transport configuration.
-First, you will want to modify the ``command`` setting such that it points at the proper python binary (if you're using a virtual environment, you'll want to direct that at the python binary in your virtual environment) and project ``manage.py`` script.
+Like your router configuration, transport configuration should be altered to match your environment.
+First, modify the ``command`` setting such that it points at the proper python executable (if you're using a virtual environment, you'll want to direct that at the python executable in your virtual environment) and project ``manage.py`` script.
 Additionally, you'll need to set ``user`` and ``group`` such that they match a reasonable user and group (on Ubuntu, ``www-data`` suffices for both).

 Receiving mail from Postfix
 ---------------------------